kantharajucn/CLIP-imagenet-evaluation/README.md

 # CLIP inference for ImageNet and train other models using soft and hard labels from CLIP

-This repo contains CLIP model inference for ImageNet dataset and using the resulting hard and soft labels to train any other models.
+This repo contains CLIP model inference for ImageNet dataset and using the resulting hard and soft labels one can train any other models using thse labels.

 ## Quick Start